 Expert Tips

-- Use fresh ripe, sweet smelling strawberries for best taste!
+- Choose fresh, ripe, sweet-smelling strawberries for the best taste.

-- Chop the strawberries into quarters or even smaller pieces before crushing.
-This helps you crush the berries into a purée.
+- Before crushing the strawberries, chop them into smaller pieces so you can easily crush them into a purée.

 Storage

-- Leftover latte can last up to 2 days stored in an airtight container or a sealed jar in the fridge.
+- Leftover strawberry matcha latte can last up to 4 days when stored in an airtight container in the fridge.
+Store the strawberry mixture, matcha liquid, and the milk in separate containers and assemble the drink fresh for serving.

 - Freezer-friendly?
-I don't recommend freezing strawberry matcha latte as the strawberries will change in texture.
+Strawberry matcha latte is not ideal for freezing as the strawberries will change in texture.

 Pairing Suggestions